pypa/pip/src/pip/_vendor/README.rst

 6. *(optional)* Update the ``pip_version_check`` logic to use the appropriate logic for determining the latest available version of pip and prompt the user with the correct upgrade message.

+Note that partial debundling is **NOT** supported.
+You need to prepare wheels for all dependencies for successful debundling.